-Immigration Comparative Guide - Immigration - Jersey
+Immigration Comparative Guide

 3.4 Do any language requirements apply for each kind of permit?

-Those prospective employees for all work permits granted for over 1 year from Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Canada, Dominica, Grenada, Guyana, Jamaica, Malta, New Zealand, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, USA must meet the English language requirement.
+Those prospective employees for all work permits granted for over 1 year (unless relating to nationals of Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Canada, Dominica, Grenada, Guyana, Jamaica, Malta, New Zealand, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, USA) must meet the English language requirement.
 Such applicants must show that the prospective employee meets one of the following.

 They must:

-- have passed an English language test on the list of approved English language tests (approved by the Home Office and from an English language test provider approved by the JCIS;
+- have passed an English language test on the list of approved English language tests (approved by the Home Office or English language test provider approved by the JCIS;

-- have a degree from one of the countries listed above (except for Canada); and
+- have a degree from one of the countries listed above (except for Canada); or

-- have a recognised academic qualification degree that was taught or researched in English in a non-majority English speaking country along with:
+- have a recognised academic qualification degree that was taught or researched in English in a non-majority English speaking country and can provide their degree certificate and:

 -

-- an Academic Qualification Level Statement (AQUALS) from ECCTIS (UK ENIC) confirming the qualification is equivalent to a Bachelors or Master's degree or PhD in the UK and
+- an Academic Qualification Level Statement (AQUALS) from ECCTIS (UK ENIC) confirming the qualification is equivalent to a Bachelors or Master's degree or PhD in the UK

 - an English Language Proficiency Statement (ELPS) from ECCTIS (UK ENIC), which will confirm that the degree was taught in English.